How do I cite a Twitter thread or conversation in my text and in my works-cited list?

 A thread is a series of separately written but related tweets that are given a single URL.
 If you’re discussing the thread as a whole (rather than simply quoting an individual tweet in the thread), treat the thread as a collaborative work.
-As always, follow the MLA template of core elements.
+As always, follow the MLA format template.

 Follow the guidelines in the MLA Handbook: list the Twitter handles of the original tweet’s author and of any participants in the thread.
 Include real names, if known, in parentheses.
 If more than two people are involved, use “et al.”